 This story is becoming so common in the tech world, I suspect the transhuman fringe has a deep, unsatisfied need to believe.
 When God is dead and every angel has fallen to earth, sacred machines are a fashionable alternative.
 Especially when they actually work.

 Hacking the Human Empathy Circuits

 To accept the idea that an artificial intelligence is really conscious, you’d have to believe that it’s like something to be a complex electrical pattern.
-In this case, it’s a natural language processor (NLP) designed to scrape up words and whole concepts from countless e-books and websites, turn the data over in its silicon circuits, then spit out answers to serious questions as if it understood the concepts clearly.
+In this case, it’s a large language model (LLM) designed to scrape up words and whole concepts from countless e-books and websites, turn the data over in its silicon circuits, then spit out answers to serious questions as if it understood the concepts clearly.
 That’s what it’s made to do.